joanarpcribeiro/TheFeverishAdventure/README.md

 I loved those games, so I wanted to create something of that sort.

+It is meant to be played on the browser.

 This was done as a first final project for Ironhack, Lisbon campus.